MediaComem/comem-archidep/ex/render-database-deployment.md

 If not, check out the correct branch with the ``git checkout docker-postgres`` command.

-Next, connect to your PostgreSQL database from the command line.
+:exclamation: Next, connect to your PostgreSQL database from the command line.
 On the Render dashboard, you should be able to see a **Connections** section.
 This is where all the connection information to your database lives.
 You will need this information more than once, so keep this tab open.

 The information you need to connect to the database shell is located in the **PSQL Command** field.
 You can display or copy the contents of this field by clicking the icons to the left of the hidden characters.